The resource center is an always-on, contextual and personalized help widget.

 If you click the block in the builder, you can edit its icon and name, and select which content items should be listed:

 Note: Content items are by default not included in the resource center.
 You must add each individual item you want to list.
 This is to avoid exposing secret content inadvertently.

 You can either let the list be sorted alphabetically, or switch from Sort alphabetically to Sort manually and drag and drop items to reorder.

 You can optionally override items’ public names in the resource center.
 Go to an item’s builder, click Show advanced settings and look for Public name in resource center.

 The Knowledge base block enables your users to search your existing knowledge base without leaving your app.

 Clicking a search result will open the article in a new tab.
 There’s also a link button in the top, which takes the user to your knowledge base frontpage.

 We currently support searching directly in the following knowledge base providers:

-For all other knowledge base providers or home-built docs sites, you can use the default Google Search option.
-Anything that’s indexed by Google goes.
+For all other knowledge base providers or home-built docs sites, you have the following options:

 Choose your Knowledge base provider and Knowledge base URL in the builder’s side panel: